canonical/rockcraft/docs/how-to/rocks/chisel-existing-rock.rst

     :end-before: [docs:pack-chiselled-rock-end]
     :dedent: 2

-and the end result will be an astoundingly small Python rock with **13MB**!
+And the end result will be an astoundingly small Python rock with **13MB**!
 And the "Hello, world" script still works:

 .. literalinclude:: ../code/chisel-existing-rock/task.yaml